Commercial Landlord – Tenant

 Whether you need to buy, sell, or lease commercial property, our attorneys have the experience and expertise to facilitate a smooth transaction.
 Our experience ranges from small, single-use buildings to multimillion-dollar office and commercial buildings.
 Commercial real estate purchases and sales involve a variety of complicated issues ranging from ensuring environmental and zoning compliance to securing appropriate financing and investment backing.
 We will guide you through the process to ensure that your transaction is handled thoroughly and professionally.

 Commercial property also often involves commercial leasing, which can be highly complex.
-We provide advice to both tenants and landlords, and will handle your lease from preparing an initial letter of intent to negotiating the final lease terms.
+We provide advice to commercial landlords, and will handle your lease from preparing an initial letter of intent to negotiating the final lease terms.

 Real Estate Holding Companies